We’re implementing strong knife crime laws to protect the community.

 How we got here

-The second phase of knife crime reforms will begin July 1.
+The second phase of knife crime reforms began July 1, 2025.

 • We’ve banned the sale of knives to all minors (under 18)